apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

         .put("selectors.to.partials.mapping", new String[] { "X:firstA,secondB", "Y:secondA,firstB,/second.*/" })

 ## TODO / wishlist
+Invalid section names in partials should cause parsing errors.

 The REQUIRES section of partial should be translated to OSGi capabilities, to be able to detect missing requirements at system assembly time or using the [Feature Model Analyser](https://github.com/apache/sling-org-apache-sling-feature-analyser).